PierreQuentel/bihan/README.md

   enctype or content-type set to 'application/x-www-form-urlencoded' or 'multipart/...' :

-  - `dialog.request.fields` : a dictionary for key/values received
+  - `dialog.request.fields` : a dictionary for key/values received either in
-    either in the query string, or in the request body for POST requests.
+    the query string, or in the request body for POST requests, or in named arguments in _smart urls_ (see above).
 Keys and values are strings, not bytes.

 - else :